Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Dramatic Irony: At one point refers to people who "hide behind masks" as cowards.
 He also tells Arthur "Touch my son again and I'll kill you."
 Oh Thomas, if you only knew.

-- Jerkass Has a Point: Sure, he may have insulted Penny that prompted Arthur to come to her defense, but following The Reveal about her as an Abusive Parent, Thomas may have been telling an Accidental Truth and Right for the Wrong Reasons about her and his insult turns out to be a Kick the Son of a Bitch move.
-Also, he has every reason to go all Papa Wolf on Arthur after learning about his encounter with Bruce and how Arthur had attempted to strangle his butler Alfred Pennyworth at the gate of Wayne Manor especially the city they live in where any suspicious and sketchy character is likely to come up on a regular basis.
+- Jerkass Has a Point: Sure, he may have insulted Penny, prompting Arthur to come to her defense, but following The Reveal about her as an Abusive Parent, Thomas may have been telling an Accidental Truth and Right for the Wrong Reasons about her, making his insult turn out to be a Kick the Son of a Bitch move.
+Also, he has every reason to go all Papa Wolf on Arthur after learning about his encounter with Bruce and how Arthur had attempted to strangle his butler Alfred Pennyworth at the gate of Wayne Manor- especially considering the city where they live is awash with suspicious, sketchy and even highly dangerous characters.

 - Jerk with a Heart of Gold: Even after undergoing Adaptational Jerkass and being implied to be a Slimeball, Thomas still loves his wife Martha and his son Bruce very much, even going so far to go Papa Wolf on Arthur for harassing Bruce at Wayne Manor.
-Also, he's running for mayor to help Gotham City and give support to the lower class suffering there.
+Also, he's running for mayor to help Gotham City and give support to the lower class suffering there albeit not in a nice way.

 - Mythology Gag: He and Martha are killed in 1981, much like in the DC Extended Universe.